boyter/scc/NOTES.md

 - **Percentage outputs in JSON** (#720) — JSON output now includes percentage figures.
 - **Codeberg support** (#866376f) — Codeberg as a supported badge/target.
+- **External ignore files via `--ignore-file`** — supply additional gitignore-format ignore files from outside the scanned tree (repeatable, order-sensitive, anchored at the scan root; any in-tree `.gitignore`/`.ignore`/`.sccignore` takes precedence).
+  Resolves the long-standing request for global/shared ignore support without scc shelling out to git — point it at `~/.config/git/ignore` directly, or set it once in a `.scc` file via `SCC_CONFIG_PATH`.
+Backed by `CustomIgnoreFiles` in gocodewalker.

 ## 🗣 Language support